Ark of the Covenant

 Menelik may have removed the Ark to Ethiopia.

 Another theory about how the Ark might have arrived in Ethiopia begins with Nebuchadnezzar attacking Jerusalem in 597 BC.
 Priests are said to have removed it and taken it to safety in Egypt, along with Jeremiah (see below).
 There was a Jewish Temple on the island of Elephantine, first settled by mercenary Jewish soldier c.
 650 BC.
-The Jewish Elephantine Papyri cover c.
+The Jewish Elephantine Papyri cover the period c.
 495-399 BC.
 With the changing political situation the Jews abandoned Elephantine, perhaps taking the Ark up the Nile, and veering left up the Blue Nile into Ethiopia.
 This may have been the source of Beta Israel, Ethiopian Jews who later refused to convert to Christianity in the 4th Century AD.

 OK, so maybe the Ark is in Ethiopia.
 The "official" story is that it was held in the Church or St. Mary of Zion in Axum.
 When a divine heat from the Tablets in the Ark cracked the stones of the sanctuary, the Chapel of the Tablet was built to guard it.